 Students must complete a cross-registration form, available in the Student Services Center, Room 11-120, by the deadline set by the MIT Registrar.
 Detailed information is available at http://visualarts.mit.edu/about/xreg_art.html.

 Each year, hundreds of MIT students gain international experience by interning at premier corporations, universities, and research institutes abroad.
-MIT International Science and Technology Initiatives (MISTI) offers internship and research opportunities in Brazil, Chile, China, France, Germany, India, Israel, Italy, Japan, Korea, Mexico, Russia, Singapore, and Spain.
-To help make an international experience available to every MIT student, MISTI internships are all-expenses-paid and open to undergraduates, graduate students, and recent grads.
+MIT International Science and Technology Initiatives (MISTI) offers internship, teaching, and research opportunities in Belgium, Brazil, Chile, China, France, Germany, India, Israel, Italy, Japan, Korea, Mexico, Netherlands, Russia, Singapore, South Africa, Spain, and Switzerland.
+To help make an international experience available to every MIT student, MISTI internships are all-expenses-paid and open to undergraduates and graduate students.
 Internships range from three months to one year, with opportunities available for every major.
-MISTI sends over 600 students abroad each year.
-For more information, see the description of the Center for International Studies in Interdisciplinary Research and Study in Part 3 or visit http://web.mit.edu/misti/.
+MISTI sends over 680 students abroad each year.
+For more information, visit http://misti.mit.edu/ or see the description of the Center for International Studies in Interdisciplinary Research and Study in Part 3.